Community Standards and Education

 To that end, our goal of a conduct intervention, and the corresponding review process, is to aid students in becoming global citizens which understand and accept their obligations as members of this community.
 Students are expected to respect the rights and differences of each other, their possessions and persons, and to support an environment that is conducive to living and learning.

-Beth Hill, Senior Associate Director (she/her/hers)
+Beth Hill, Director of Commuity Standards and Education (she/her/hers)

 Beth Hill earned her Bachelor's in Mathematics with a secondary education minor.
 She earned her Master of Education in Counseling from Bridgewater State (College) University.
 Beth has worked in Student Affairs for approximately 30 years, 26 of which have been at Western New England.
 Beth is a certified sexual harassment investigator through ATIXA and educates the community on various facets of Title IX, community standards and expectations and the judicial process.